Updated on April 25th, 2024 by Bob Ciura

 However, the valuation is too high to warrant a buy recommendation at this time.
 This is a typical example of a great business trading at a not-so-great price.

 We think there is a lot of growth ahead along with continued dividend increases each year, but the very high valuation could negatively impact shareholder returns.
-We rate Sherwin-Williams a sell on valuation.
+We rate Sherwin-Williams a hold right now.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: